 Valdez “Val” B. Demings served with the Orlando Police Department for 27 years, the last three and a half years as police chief before retiring in 2011.
 She was the first woman selected to serve as Orlando police chief.
 During her tenure, she launched an initiative that resulted in a 40 percent reduction in violent crime.
 Before enrolling in the Orlando Police Academy, she had been a social worker.
 Demings is active in her church and community.
 She chairs the Committee on Global Housing and Homelessness, is on the board of directors of the Heart of Florida United Way and is president of the Women's Missionary Society.
 She holds several leadership positions at her church, Saint Mark A.M.E.
 Demings received her B.S. in criminology from Florida State University and her M.A. in public administration from Webster University.
 She is a graduate of both the FBI’s National Academy and National Executive Institute.

-Steven D. Deneke has been the Firm Administrator for the Emmanuel, Sheppard & Condon law firm in Pensacola since 1999.
-His duties focus on managing the business aspects of the 75-person firm.
-His goal is to relieve the lawyers of as much of the “non-legal” issues as possible so they can concentrate on delivering legal services to their clients.
+Steven D. Deneke recently retired as Firm Administrator for the Emmanuel, Sheppard & Condon law firm in Pensacola.
+His duties focused on managing the business aspects of the 75-person firm.
+His goal was to relieve the lawyers of as much of the “non-legal” issues as possible so they could concentrate on delivering legal services to their clients.
 He held a similar position with a law firm in Dayton, OH.
 He has also been Vice President and Chief Financial Officer of a travel agency network following several years practicing as a Certified Public Accountant.
 He received a bachelor’s degree from Wright State University and a Masters in Business Administration from the University of Dayton, where he won the Raymond Roesch Award as the Outstanding MBA Graduate of 1984.
 Steve relocated to the Gulf Coast from his native Ohio to be able to spend time year-round enjoying his outdoor hobbies of golf, running and fishing.

 Judy Doyle is an emeritus non-lawyer member of the Florida Board of Bar Examiners.
 She also has served three years on the Orange County Bar Grievance Committee.
 A retired newspaper journalist, she was a reporter with the "Orlando Sentinel" in the 1970s; worked for a marketing firm in Tallahassee for four years; spent 17 years at the "Tallahassee Democrat," first as a reporter in the Capital Bureau covering the Legislature, followed by several years as an editor on the news desk, the business desk and the features department.
 Now living in Orlando, she has been a volunteer with hospice, the Orange County Adult Literacy program, and Shepherd's Hope, which provides free health care to people without health insurance.
 She received a bachelor’s degree in journalism degree from the University of Missouri.